 Unfortunately, even eating plant-based in an Italian restaurant is difficult, even though I think it should be easy.
-Since we love Italian food, I simply make vegan versions at home.
-And, vegan antipasto salad is one of my all-time favorites.
+Since we love Italian food, I make vegan versions at home.
+And vegan antipasto salad is one of my all-time favorites.

 WHAT INGREDIENTS ARE TRADITIONALLY IN AN ANTIPASTO SALAD RECIPE?

 For example, Antipasto is the traditional first course of a formal Italian meal.
-Typical ingredients of a traditional antipasto, however, include cured meats, olives, pepperoncini, mushrooms, anchovies, artichoke hearts, various cheeses, pickled meats, and vegetables in oil or vinegar.
+However, a traditional antipasto's typical ingredients include cured meats, olives, pepperoncini, mushrooms, anchovies, artichoke hearts, various cheeses, pickled meats, and vegetables in oil or vinegar.